 Reese’s Peanut Butter Pudding Cookies are one of those recipes you’ve just got to try.
 I love peanut butter cookies.
 My go-to Chocolate Chip Peanut Butter Cookie recipe has been made at my home way more times than I’d like to admit and I loved it so much that I never even really tried any other recipe.
+Both of these recipes are among the most popular cookie recipes on our site!

 One day, I started thinking about how a lot of my other favorite cookies had pudding mix added to them and I began to wonder why I’d never tried to make peanut butter cookies with pudding in them.
-So I tried it and the results are absolutely delicious!
+So I tried it and the results are delicious!

 I had some mini Reese’s peanut butter cups in the pantry and thought they would be good, so I chopped them up and threw them in along with some mini chocolate chips.
 This combination was amazing in the cookies, but Reese’s Pieces would work well or just regular chocolate chips would be fine.
 You don’t have to put anything in the dough if you don’t want to – the plain peanut butter cookie is so good by itself that you would still be loving the results!